 A lesson on achievement and goals

-I have my students read through USA TODAY for 10 minutes.
+I have my students read through the paper for 10 minutes.
 Then we do a lesson on achievement and goals.
 They find people who have achieved certain accomplishments and determine why those people would be good role models.
 For instance, after Sergio García won the Masters, my students wrote essays on how they thought he was feeling.
 They shared their essays in class and made posters.
 Sergio is a great example of someone achieving his goals.

 I am very impressed with the paper, I think it’s wonderful.
 On Wednesdays when I get the paper, I count on the lesson plan to guide me through.
 I automatically find questions and activities I can use.
 I especially like the technology activities in Classline Today and use these with my students so they learn about how technology, such as the Internet, impacts their lives.
 I even save the “best” Classline Todays for future use.
 The kids really enjoy it, too!